dmarcos/wasm-minimal-libc/README.md

 - No Emscripten.
 - Stripped down to the bare minimum.
 Every line of code has a purpose.

 This repo is Mac only for now.
+Downloaded libraries, compiler and linker are Mac binaries.
+This repo could be adapted easily to Windows or Linux.
+I just don't have the bandwidth at the moment or one of those machines available.

 This builds on a [self-contained minimal WASM template](https://github.com/dmarcos/wasm-minimal) that I recommend to look at if you want to learn how the bare WASM stack works without the additional standard / system library complexity.
 To use libC from WASM we need to know: